solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Azure VM Deployment

-An Azure VM Deployment is very similar to a classical deployment but rather than deploying to phsical hardware, you are deploying to virtualized hardware in the Azure cloud.
+An Azure VM Deployment is very similar to a classical deployment but rather than deploying to physical hardware, you are deploying to virtualized hardware in the Azure cloud.
 The operating system and software will be the same as your classic deployment, but in order to open the system up, you'll need to modify the virtual networking to